github/docs/content/github/teaching-and-learning-with-github-education/about-campus-experts.md

 ---
 title: About Campus Experts
-intro: 'As a student, learn the skills you need to build your school''s technology community and a real-world portfolio, with {% data variables.product.prodname_dotcom %} Campus Experts training.'
+intro: 'As a student, learn the skills you need to build your school\'s technology community and a real-world portfolio, with {% data variables.product.prodname_dotcom %} Campus Experts training.'
 redirect_from:
   - /articles/about-campus-experts
 versions: